List of Tom and Jerry characters: Nibbles

 Nibbles (also known as Tuffy) is a little, blue/gray, diaper-wearing orphan mouse who is close to Jerry and appears frequently with him, especially in the comics.
 His cartoon debut came in the short The Milky Waif (1946).
 Nibbles was later featured in the Academy Award-winning short The Little Orphan (1949).

 He is sometimes seen as Jerry's nephew, but occasionally referred to as an orphan.
 Although these details are very inconclusive.
 Nibbles is often shown eating excessively as he is always hungry.
 In his first animated appearance, Tuffy was left on Jerry's doorstep, abandoned by his parents.
 Tom enjoys chasing Nibbles/Tuffy as much as he does Jerry.

-Though the character was created under the name Tuffy for the comics in 1942, his early animated appearances (from 1945) gave him the name Nibbles.
+Though the character was created as Tuffy for the comics in 1942, his early animated appearances from 1945 used the name Nibbles.
 During the 1950s and subsequently, the mouse was called Tuffy on-screen as well.
 In Tom and Jerry: The Magic Ring (2002), the name Nibbles was used again; and he was depicted as a pet-store mouse whom Jerry doesn't know.

 In the Mouseketeer shorts, Nibbles speaks in French and English.
 He also is not Jerry's nephew; rather, he is the son of François Mouse—who does not make an appearance, but his name was given in two letters in the short Touché, Pussy Cat!
 (1954).

 Like his guardian Jerry, Nibbles is often mistaken for a girl due to his extraordinarily high pitched voice.
 He was voiced by Francoise Brun-Cottan in the Mouseketeer shorts, Lucille Bliss in Robin Hoodwinked, Lou Scheimer and Frank Welker in The Tom and Jerry Comedy Show, Charlie Adler in Tom & Jerry Kids, Tara Strong in Tom and Jerry: The Magic Ring, Reece Thompson in Tom and Jerry Tales (season 1), Chantal Strand in Tom and Jerry: A Nutcracker Tale and Tom and Jerry Tales (season 2), Kath Soucie from 2010 onwards, and Alan Marriott in the video games Fists of Furry (2000) and War of the Whiskers (2002).